 Be careful, when automating development work.

-I immediately realized that one person running System Center Configuration Manager wasn’t going to work for an enterprise of 16,000 Full time staff, over 25,000 devices and 1000+ applications.
+I immediately realized that one person running System Center Configuration Manager wasn’t going to work for an enterprise of 16,000 Full-time staff, over 25,000 devices, and 1000+ applications.
 Since asking for more bodies wasn’t an option, I looked towards automation.
 My experience with Windows PowerShell was limited at this point, but I saw this as an opportunity to learn.

 I had the bright idea of putting all my PowerShell scripts into a runbook that could be executed from System Center Orchestrator.
-(If anyone has done this, they know it’s painful) After about 20 hours I had it somewhat working, minus the double hop issues.
+(If anyone has done this, they know it’s painful) After about 20 hours I had it somewhat working, minus the double-hop issues.
 A problem occurred to me when I was developing a front end to the runbook.
 There is no way I could present a user with the necessary fields without there being 30+ boxes to fill out and who would use that?
 On top of that every application is different and how could I account for things I hadn’t even run into yet.

-The lesson I learned here was to automate the routine work only and leave the pure development work to the humans.
+The lesson I learned here was to automate the routine work only and leave the pure development work to humans.
 I ended up still using most of my code and automation, except for the part that automates the installer script.
 I trained several people at the service desk on the process I had created and empowered them to start writing the installer code and use the automation to test and deploy in production.